dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
 See (#malformed-messages) for further discussion of storing partially parsed messages.

-### Sampling and anonymisation
+### Sampling, anonymisation and normalisation

-The format contains flags that can be used to indicate if the data is either anonymised or produced from sample data.
+The format contains flags that can be used to indicate if the data is either anonymised or produced from sample data, or whether names in the data have been normalised (converted to uniform case).

 QUESTION: Should fields be added to indicate the sampling/anonymisation method used?
 If so, it is proposed to use a text string and RECOMMEND it contain a URI pointing to a resource describing the method used.

-QUESTION: Should there be another flag to indicate that names have been normalised (e.g. converted to uniform case)?

 ### IP Address storage